leorrodrigues/bottleneck_interval_tree/README.md

 interval_tree->getInterval(low_interval, high_interval);
 ```

-The getMinCapacityInterval function returns a float variable that represents the minimum capacity that exists in the tree that overlaps the given interval.
+The getMinValueAvailable function returns a float variable that represents the minimum capacity that exists in the tree that overlaps the given interval.

 ```
 interval_tree->getMinCapacityInterval(low_interval, high_interval);